-Only the GP can determine whether the patient’s chronic condition would benefit from allied health services and the need for such services must be identified in the patient’s care plan.
-A chronic medical condition is one that has been or is likely to be present for at least six months (e.g. asthma, cancer, cardiovascular illness, diabetes mellitus, musculoskeletal conditions and stroke).
+Only your GP can determine whether your chronic disease would benefit from Exercise Physiology services.
+The need for such services must be identified in the patient’s care plan.
+A chronic medical condition is one that has been or is likely to be present for at least six months (e.g. asthma, cancer, cardiovascular illness, diabetes, musculoskeletal conditions and stroke).

-How can you access the Medicare CDM program?
+How can you access the Medicare Chronic Disease Management program?

-Your GP must refer you under the Medicare CDM Scheme.
-They will determine if you are eligible for CDM items and associated allied health items.
-It is essentially a matter for the GP to determine, using their clinical judgment and taking into account both the eligibility criteria and the general guidance.
+Your GP must refer you under the Medicare Chronic Disease Management Scheme.
+They will determine if you are eligible for Chronic Disease Management items and associated allied health items.
+It is essentially a matter for the GP to determine, using their clinical judgement and taking into account both the eligibility criteria and the general guidance.

-How many services are available through the Medicare CDM program?
+How many services are available through the Medicare Chronic Disease Management program?

 Medicare benefits are available for up to five allied health services per eligible patient, per calendar year.
 Services are bulk billed under the scheme, however out calls will incur a small gap fee.

 The following conditions can be referred to an Accredited Exercise Physiologist registered with medicare

 Cardiopulmonary – Myocardial Infarction, Coronary Artery Disease, Peripheral Vascular Disease, Hypertension, Chronic Obstructive Pulmonary Disease, Asthma

 Metabolic – Obesity, Diabetes, Dyslipidaemias, Impaired Glucose Tolerance